cfergs/dockerhomelab/README.md

 5. Secrets
    - populate the following secrets files *authelia-jwt*, *authelia-session*, *authelia-smtp*, *comicvine-api*, *ldap-admin*, *ldap-config*, *ldap-ro*, *portainer-admin*, *portainer-admin* in */secrets/*
    - *comicvine-api* - create an account from https://comicvine.gamespot.com/api/.
 Needed for mylar

+6. Unifi
+Logon to controller.
+Go under Settings -> Controller and then enter the IP address of the Docker host machine in "Controller Hostname/IP", and check the "Override inform host with controller hostname/IP".
+Save settings and restart UniFi Docker container.

 #### Step 3 - Run
 run `docker-compose up -d ` \